Who We Are

-Jen joined Sea Change Yoga in 2017 soon after learning about the organization and reaching out to see how see could be involved.
+Jen joined Sea Change Yoga in 2017 soon after learning about the organization and reaching out to see how she could be involved.
 Jen has participated in Yoga for Depression and Anxiety training with Kate Graham out of Boston.
 She is currently working to receive her 200 hour yoga certification and is certified as a Health Coach with the Institute of Integrative Nutrition.
 Throughout her own journeys Jen discovered yoga as a powerful tool for dealing with depression and anxiety and hopes to share it with others.

 Another passion of Jen's is the environment.
 She works full time at ReVision Energy, helping to manager their Portland office.
 ReVision Energy provides solar energy and heat pumps for residential and commercial businesses.
 When not working, Jen is often enjoying the outdoors, paddle boarding and skiing.

-Alison Beyea is the Executive Director at the ACLU of Maine, where she oversees the organization’s legal, legislative, public education and development activities.
+Alison is the Executive Director at the ACLU of Maine, where she oversees the organization’s legal, legislative, public education and development activities.
 With over 8,000 members, the ACLU of Maine is the state’s oldest and largest civil liberties organization.
 Before joining the ACLU of Maine in 2014, Ms. Beyea held a variety of positions in not-for-profit and educational institutions.

 Justine has a degree in history from the University of Massachusetts, Amherst and a Masters in Business Administration from the University of Southern Maine.
-She has been working in marketing and communications for more than 15 years and is the Executive Director of Friends of Spannocchia, a non-profit organization that supports an educational center and organic farm in Tuscany, Italy.
+She has been working in marketing and communications for more than 15 years

 Justine is a registered yoga instructor and in 2012, she co-founded Maine YogaFest to help strengthen the yoga movement in Maine.
 Though it began with a physical practice, the spiritual and mental benefits of yoga keep bringing her to her mat.
 As an instructor, Justine has watched numerous students transform their lives through this simple practice of movement and breath.
 She is honored to be a part of Sea Change and to continue to spread the benefits of yoga throughout our community.

-Elizabeth Jackson, MPH, is an experienced public health professional with global and domestic health experience.
+Elizabeth is an experienced public health professional with global and domestic health experience.
 She is a certified 200-hour yoga teacher with training in Integrative Yoga Therapy.
 She has worked for years with trauma-informed yoga practices through her involvement as the co-Director of Research and Evaluation for yogaHOPE, and as a trained facilitator in TIMBo (Trauma Informed Mind-Body Program).
 Her professional work spans from leading clinical and operational quality improvement initiatives with community health centers in the U.S. to health system strengthening efforts with partners in Africa, Asia and Latin America.
 Elizabeth is currently the Chief Program and Quality Officer at Greater Portland Health.
 In the past she worked for the Harvard School of Public Health, the World Health Organization, the Yale Global Health Leadership Institute, and the Massachusetts League of Community Health Centers.
 Elizabeth received her Masters in Public Health from Yale University and her Bachelors from Bates College.
 Her personal interests include her family, running, yoga and travel.